nukedzn/psocksxx/README.md

 	$ autoconf
 	$ automake --add-missing (you will need automake >= 1.13)

-Or you can grab the latest source distribution tar from [CI artifacts](http://jenkins.geniusse.com/job/psocksxx/).
+Or you can grab the latest snapshot tar from [CI artifacts](http://jenkins.geniusse.com/job/psocksxx/).

 After that you can use the usual `./configure && make`